Wyrmwood: Apocalypse: Critical response

 The film review website Metacritic surveyed 6 critics and assessed 4 reviews as positive, 2 as mixed, and 0 as negative.
 It gave a weighted average score of 62 out of 100, which it said indicated "Generally favorable reviews".
 Rotten Tomatoes lists 23 critics with 20 assessed as fresh and 3 as rotten.
 It gave the film a score of 87%.

 Lena Wilson of The New York Times gave it a positive review, writing that "'Wyrmwood: Apocalypse' is a must-see for zombie fans, thanks to a quick-witted script by the director, Kiah Roache-Turner, and his brother, Tristan Roache-Turner.
 Writing in The Los Angeles Times, Noel Murray called the film "equal parts exhausting and impressive — though thanks to the giddy fun the filmmakers appear to be having, it's mostly the latter."

-The Guardian's Luke Buckmaster gave it 3 stars, saying "The film is a perversely colourful, visually energetic and proudly splatterific sequel to its 2015 predecessor, a lean and mean midnight movie that, while stuffed with familiar genre elements, had a couple of rare or rare-ish distinguishing features."
+Luke Buckmaster from The Guardian gave them film 3 stars, saying "The film is a perversely colourful, visually energetic and proudly splatterific sequel to its 2015 predecessor, a lean and mean midnight movie that, while stuffed with familiar genre elements, had a couple of rare or rare-ish distinguishing features."

-The Weekend Australian's Stephen Romei gave it 3 1/2 stars, writing "The result is an outlandish, humorous and entertaining schlocker that nods to Mad Max, Peter Jackson's 1987 debut Bad Taste and, even earlier, Soylent Green, starring Charlton Heston, from 1973".
+Shown Romeo from The Weekend Australian gave the film 3 1/2 stars, writing "The result is an outlandish, humorous and entertaining schlocker that nods to Mad Max, Peter Jackson's 1987 debut Bad Taste and, even earlier, Soylent Green, starring Charlton Heston, from 1973".